 - Amenities and services: Some HOA communities include access to amenities such as a common room, pool, hot tub, BBQ or fitness center for owners and residents.
 The HOA may also provide security services, such as restricting access to the community or condo with a gate, security guard, concierge, or security cameras.
 As you could probably guess, the more amenities a community has the higher the HOA fees will be.
-Some fees are thousands of dollars per month!

 - Pest control: HOAs typically pay for common area pest control, while owners pay for pest control within/on their property.
 See our post on pest control.